 If you’re getting a warning that data sources cannot be combined, you must disable privacy settings like so:

-If you experience further problem, please post them in the comments or send me an email.
+If you experience further problems with the Power BI Cleaner tool, please post them in the comments or send me an email and I will do my best to get them sorted.

 Excel version with macros: Cleaner Gen2 Excel-Version with Macros